cheesehero112/notes/Chihiro's Study Progress.md

 ### Udemy Mead/ JavaScript:

-9/21/22: Finished styling Hangman app, and Notes app.
+9/21/22: Finished up to video 124 (styling Hangman app, and Notes app)

 9/10/22: Started the new section (CSS & Styling)